Cheryl Left Cringing As Victoria Beckham Replies To 'Send To All' Prank

 The episode also features Peter Andre in the “Celebrity Midnight Gameshow” feature, which sees Michael crashing celebrities’ bedrooms in the middle of the night to test their general knowledge skills.

-Michael McIntyre is entering 2019 on a high, having topped the Christmas Day ratings with the festive special of his ‘Big Show’.
+Michael McIntyre is entering 2019 on a high, having topped the Christmas Day overratings with the festive special of his ‘Big Show’.

 See Cheryl in action in ‘Michael McIntyre’s Big Show’, airing at 7pm on BBC One on Saturday night, which is set to be a big night for the ‘Love Made Me Do It’ singer, as it’s also the debut of her new talent search ‘The Greatest Dancer’.